jscutlery/convoyr/README.md

 ### Conditional handling

 To select a subset of outgoing requests you can use the `condition` function.
-This function checks for each request if the plugin should execute the handler.
+This function checks for each request if the handler should be executed.

 ```ts
 export function customPlugin(): HttpExtPlugin {